Active Directory Federation Services

-Active Directory Federation Services (AD FS), a software component developed by Microsoft, can run on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.
+Active Directory Federation Services (ADFS), a software component developed by Microsoft, can run on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.
 It uses a claims-based access-control authorization model to maintain application security and to implement federated identity.
 Claims-based authentication involves authenticating a user based on a set of claims about that user's identity contained in a trusted token.
 Such a token is often issued and signed by an entity that is able to authenticate the user by other means, and that is trusted by the entity doing the claims-based authentication.
 It is part of the Active Directory Services.
+Microsoft advises using Entra ID and Entra Connect in place of ADFS in most cases.

 Details

-In AD FS, identity federation is established between two organizations by establishing trust between two security realms.
+In ADFS, identity federation is established between two organizations by establishing trust between two security realms.
 A federation server on one side (the accounts side) authenticates the user through the standard means in Active Directory Domain Services and then issues a token containing a series of claims about the user, including their identity.
 On the other side, the resources side, another federation server validates the token and issues another token for the local servers to accept the claimed identity.
 This allows a system to provide controlled access to its resources or services to a user that belongs to another security realm without requiring the user to authenticate directly to the system and without the two systems sharing a database of user identities or passwords.

 In practice a user might typically perceive this approach as follows: